muxinc/packaging_examples/README.md

 # packaging_examples

+> [!NOTE]
+> We routinely archive repositories that were created for talks, blog posts, and articles but haven't received an update in a while.
+That doesn't mean there's anything wrong with the contents of the repo, just that it might be a little dusty.

 Samples files packaged by mux
 The files here are an sample files for demonstrating transport stream packaging overhead.
 Overhead measured using muxincstreamvalidator found at https://github.com/muxinc/hlstools